bryantylai/CheckoutService/README.md

 - Price

 3. PricingRule
-- CustomerID,
+- CustomerID
 - ProductID
 - FixedQuantity
 - DiscountedPriceByQuantity
 - MinimumQuantity
 - DiscountedPricePerProduct

-** Fixed Quantity and DiscountedPriceByQuantity comes in a pair whereby FixedQuantity determines that when his quantity is reached, it is discounted to DiscountedPriceByQuantity
+** FixedQuantity and DiscountedPriceByQuantity comes in a pair whereby FixedQuantity determines that when his quantity is reached, it is discounted to DiscountedPriceByQuantity

 ** MinimumQuantity and DiscountedPricePerProduct comes in a pair whereby MinimumQuantity determines the minimum quantiy required to apply the DiscountedPricePerProduct